 - An FTP server is required for bulk e-commerce data uploads.

 The integration will always use an API over a file server where possible.
 In other words, if you have configured an API and a file server, the API will be used.
-We eventually plan to use APIs for all data transfer.

 To configure the Emarsys connections, open the Emarsys menu and go to Settings > Connection.